Prairie Weather (Rural Roots Canada) – Another (too) dry week across the prairies, but very warm!

 Alberta

-A mild and quietweather pattern remains locked in place — good news for livestock operations and travel.
+A mild and quiet weather pattern remains locked in place — good news for livestock operations and travel.
 Highs will stay well above average, with mid-single-digit temperatures in Calgary and Edmonton.

 South of the Trans-Canada Highway, conditions will once again be exceptionally warm, with afternoon highs reaching 14 to 16.
 The absence of snow cover continues to amplify warming, allowing solar energy to be absorbed rather than reflected.
 No precipitation is expected, as a strong upper-level ridge remains firmly in control.